softwaremill/sttp/README.md

 ## Contributing

-Take a look at our [project board](https://github.com/softwaremill/sttp/projects/1) and pick a task you'd like to work on!
+Take a look at the [open issues](https://github.com/softwaremill/sttp/issues) and pick a task you'd like to work on!

 ## Credits